 Generally, the average mortgage deposit for a first time buyer in the UK is around 15% of a property’s value.
-But the mortgage market has changed slightly due to COVID-19.
-Lenders are being more cautious due to the uncertainty.
-In some cases, this means they’re asking for higher deposits from first-time buyers.
+The bigger your deposit, the lower your mortgage interest rate will be and the less your monthly repayments will be.

 Some mainstream lenders might ask you to put down a bigger deposit if you have bad credit.
 However, there are specialist lenders offering bespoke mortgages for people with bad credit scores.
 These mortgages are underwritten especially for you and your specific situation.
 Specialist lenders consider people on a case-by-case basis, and are experts in providing tailored mortgages for people with complex financial history.